 If ever there is a dispute about how paid time off happens for example, you can just go back and reference the contract to determine a solution.

-A contract holds all parties accountable, and I don’t recommend working without one.
+A contract holds all parties accountable, and we don’t recommend working without one.

 If you have been working without a nanny contract, it’s never too late to start!